dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 > git pull
 ```

-then download remotes into our cache:
+Then download remotes into our cache:
 ```bash
 > dvc pull -r dvc_remote
 ```